dvelasquezc/dvelasquezc.github.io/_research/digital_police.md

 ---
-title: "Computers, Discretion and Discrimination: Evidence from Two Natural Field Experiments"
+title: "Computers and Discretion: Evidence from Two Natural Field Experiments"
 coauthors: Alberto Chong, Mónica Yáñez-Pagans
-pubstatus: "mimeo"
+pubstatus: "Published"
-journal: "no"
+journal: "Accepted in Economic Development and Cultural Change"
 link: "no"
 presented: "no"
 pdf: "no"
-abstract: 'Whereas computer technologies increase productivity, they also diminish discrimination by reducing discretion in situations of monopoly power in the public sector.
-We exploit two natural field experiments related to the renewal of identification cards in Bolivia to show that, as expected, applicants randomly assigned to a computer process are more likely to complete renewal faster as compared to those assigned to a manual one.
-More interestingly, we also find that computers help reduce discrimination based on observable characteristics, such as age, gender, and rural-urban background.
-Finally, we find that corruption may be reduced too, as it typically goes hand in hand with discrimination issues.'
+abstract: 'Whereas the use of computers can increase productivity, it may also promote greater equality.
+We exploit two natural field experiments related to the renewal of national identification cards in Bolivia and show that applicants randomly assigned to a computer renewal process not only are more likely to successfully complete it, but they do it faster than when assigned to a manual process.
+We also show that the introduction of digital technologies substantially removed heterogeneity in the delivery of the public service, especially for individuals of less favored characteristics.
+Information technologies may help curb petty corruption by reducing discretion.'
-order_paper: 2
+order_paper: 1
 layout: page
 ---
-<a href="{{ "/assets/pdfs/digital_police.pdf" | prepend: site.baseurl | prepend: site.url }}" target="_blank"> [R&R in Economic Development and Cultural Change - Latest version here] </a>
+<a href="{{ "/assets/pdfs/digital_police.pdf" | prepend: site.baseurl | prepend: site.url }}" target="_blank"> [Accepted in Economic Development and Cultural Change - Latest version here] </a>
 <p><b>Co-author(s)</b>: {{ page.coauthors }} </p>
 {% if page.presented != 'no' %}
 <p><b>Presented in</b>: {{ page.presented }} </p>